javerous/TorChat-Mac/README.md

 Is none of this path can be opened, the assistant will either ask you to create a new configuration file, either ask you to select one manually.

-### Data files
+### Extra files

 When you use TorChat in bundled mode, a `tor` instance is configured and launched for you.
 This configuration needs two distinct directory :
 - The `bin` directory used to store `tor` binary itself + its signatures + dylib files.
-By default this directory is inside the `tor` directory, itself at the same level as your configuration file.
+By default, this directory is either in `Tor` directory inside `~/Library/Application Support/TorChat/` (TorChat in Application directory), either inside the `tor` directory, itself at the same level as your configuration file (TorChat anywhere else).
 - The `data` directory used to store data used by `tor` binary (mainly caches).
-By default this directory is inside the `tor` directory, itself at the same level as your configuration file.
+By default, this directory is either in `TorData` directory inside `~/Library/Application Support/TorChat/` (TorChat in Application directory), either inside the `tor` directory, itself at the same level as your configuration file.
+- The `Downloads` directory used to store files sent by your buddies.
+By default, this directory is either `~/Downloads/` (TorChat in Applications directory), either  at the same level as your configuration file.

 You can change the place and the name of those directories by going to the Preferences -> Locations panel settings.
 The "referral" is where your configuration file is, the "standard" is where you expect your file to be on a standard macOS application (`~/Library/...`), and "absolute" is absolute path.
-On a USB Key or DMG scenario, it's recommended keeping the defaults, and let those directories be in the `tor` directory at the same level as your configuration file, itself at the same level as your `TorChat.app` bundle.

 Note: the `tor` binary is not launched from inside the `TorChat.app` bundle because it can be updated.
 And it's not recommended to modify the content of an application bundle.